probeiuscorp/fslc-presentations/dependent-types/slides.md

 # Intro: Dependent Types

-Dependent types are a dimension of the lambda cube.
+Dependent types are a dimension of the Lambda Cube.
 Formally, dependent types let

 > types **depend** on values

-That all sounds really academic.
+**That all sounds really academic.**
 What does it even mean?

 Less formally, dependent types are a powerful tool to